 There are two categories of frame packing for three projections ISP, CMP and OHP listed above.
 They are known as “native” and “compact” layouts.

-Additionally to PSNR specific quality metric for spherical video listed below will be used, as defined in JVET-F1003 [12][ref]:
+Additionally to PSNR specific quality metric for spherical video listed below will be used, as defined in JVET-F1003 [12]:

 WS-PSNR